PHP-FFMpeg/PHP-FFMpeg/README.md

 ```

 This method has a second optional boolean parameter.
 Set it to true to get
-accurate images ; it takes more time to execute.
+accurate images; it takes more time to execute.

 #### Gif